goblimey/ntripcaster/README.md

 This sets up the Makefle so that when you run "make install", it copies four files from the conf directory rather than two.
-This allows you to set them up as you need before you build the project.
+This allows you to set up ntripcaster.conf and sourcetable.dat as you need before you build the project.

 Theoretically, Makefile.in is derived from Makefile.am
 when you run ./configure